Negros scops owl: Habitat and conservation status

 Its natural habitats are tropical moist lowland and montane primary and secondary forest up to 1,000 meters above sea level.
 While they can tolerate secondary forest, they have the highest population densities and health in primary (old-growth) forest.

-As of 2025, This species is assessed as Near-threatened species by the International Union for Conservation of Nature.
-The population is believed to be declining with populations estimated between 2,500 to 9,999 mature individuals.
+As of 2025, this species is assessed as Near-threatened species by the International Union for Conservation of Nature.
+The population is believed to be declining, with populations estimated at between 2,500 and 9,999 mature individuals.
 Prior to 2025, this species was listed Vulnerable species.
 Its main threat is habitat destruction through both legal and Illegal logging, conversion into farmlands through slash-and-burn, charcoal burning, and mining.
 Habitat loss on both Negros and Panay has been extensive.
 By 2007, Negros and Panay had a 3% and 6% remaining forest cover with a huge chunk of this being in higher elevation forests where this bird does not thrive.
 Despite the already paltry numbers, these figures are still continuing to decline due to the above-mentioned threats.

 There are currently no species-specific conservation plans.
 It occurs in a few protected areas in Northern Negros Natural Park, Mount Kanlaon National Park and Northwest Panay Peninsula Natural Park.
 However, as with most areas in the Philippines, protection from hunting and illegal logging is lax.

 Two-thirds of all EBird records of this species by birdwatchers in the Liptong Woodland, a private reforestation project owned by Rene Vendiola in Valencia, Negros Oriental.
 This area is just 2 hectares but supports multiple pairs of owls.